-In consideration of the appropriate Procurement process to follow, Council may join with other Councils as a defined group, based on similar requirements for products, goods or services.
+In consideration of the appropriate Procurement process to follow, Council may collaborate with other Councils, based on similar requirements for products, goods or services.
 In doing so, Council may nominate to appoint another council to act as Council's Agent or for Council to act as Agent for other councils.

-Council is able to access contracts from State Government, Municipal Association of Victoria Procurement (MAVP) and Procurement Australia (PA) via Approval of Arrangements (section 186(5)(c) of The Act).
-This means that Council can utilise the rates and suppliers established under any existing State Government, MAVP or PA contract without the requirement to complete the formal agency appointment process.
+Council is also able to access contracts from State Government, Municipal Association of Victoria Procurement (MAVP) and Procurement Australia (PA) via an Approval of Arrangements (section 186(5)(c) of The Act.
+This means that Council can utilise most established contracts through State Government, MAVP or PA without the requirement to complete a formal agency appointment process.
 This does not negate the requirement for financial approval dependent on delegation limits.

-Where Council requires an Agent to act on Council's behalf for the Tendering process, governance arrangements will be required including:
+Where Council requires an Agent to act on Council's behalf for the Tendering process, governance arrangements will require:

-- formal appointment of the Agent; - review of the Specification to meet Council's requirements; and - advice to the Agent of Council's Procurement Policy requirements including evaluation criteria, Tender panel and weightings to the criteria.
+- formal appointment of the Agent; and - review of the Specification to meet Council's requirements.

-Appointment of an Agent to act on Council's behalf to meet the objectives of Council's Procurement Policy and legislation governing Procurement for Local Government requires that the Chief Executive Officer provide advice to Council of their intention to appoint an Agent and that 48 hours' notice will be provided to Council before the appointment of the Agent is made.
+Prior to the appointment of an Agent to act on Council's behalf, the Chief Executive Officer must provide 48 hours' notice to Councillors of the intention to appoint an Agent before the appointment is made.